Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: ABC in state space models

-in the case where both the prior, $p(\mathbf{\theta})$, and the likelihood, $p(\mathbf{y|\theta})$, can be simulated.
+The aim of ABC is to produce draws from an approximation to the posterior distribution of a vector of unknowns, $\mathbf{\theta}$, given the $T$-dimensional vector of observed data $\mathbf{y}=(y_{1},...,y_{T})^{\prime }$, in the canonical case where both the prior, $p(\mathbf{\theta})$, and the likelihood, $p(\mathbf{y|\theta})$, can be simulated.
 These draws are used, in turn, to approximate posterior quantities of interest, including marginal posterior moments, marginal posterior distributions and predictive distributions.
-The simplest (accept/reject) form of the algorithm (Tavar\'{e}\textit{\ et al.},\textit{\ }1997, Pritchard, 1999) proceeds as follows:
+The simplest (accept/reject) form of the algorithm (Tavar\'{e}\textit{\ et al.} ,\textit{\ }1997; Pritchard, 1999) proceeds as per Algorithm 1.
+The algorithm thus samples $\mathbf{\theta}$ and $\mathbf{z}$ from the joint\textit{\ }posterior: